Detention of Patrick Zaki: Pressure from Italy and temporary release of Zaki

 Manifesto about Zaki's liberation in the Italian city of Palermo.

 After news of his arrest, protests were organized in Italy by some of Zaki's friends, other students, human rights organisations, and several Italian universities.
-Many Italian cities have conferred honorary citizenship on Zaki as part of the 100 cities for Patrick Zaki campaign, including Bologna, Milan, Naples and Florence.
+Many Italian cities conferred honorary citizenship on Zaki as part of the 100 cities for Patrick Zaki campaign, including Bologna, Milan, Naples and Florence.

-Twelve Italian universities that are members of Scholars at Risk Italy section have signed a letter to the Egyptian authorities calling for the release of Patrick Zaki.
+Twelve Italian universities that are members of Scholars at Risk Italy section signed a letter to the Egyptian authorities calling for the release of Patrick Zaki.
 On 21 December 2020, the Italian conference of rectors, CRUI, petitioned Egyptian president al-Sisi to grant Mr Zaki permission to await trial from his home.

 The Patrick Zaki case is said to have rekindled the trauma of the murder of Giulio Regeni, Italian PhD student from the University of Cambridge who was murdered after he went missing in Cairo in January 2016.
 Regeni's parents issued a statement in February 2020 calling on Italy to do more to help Zaki.
 The Italian government has been accused of inaction and of preferring to focus on the development of shared economic, financial and military interests.
 Italy has strong trade connections and investments in Egypt, and is one of the largest European investors in the country.
 Eni, an Italian oil and gas company, invested 16 billion dollars in Egypt’s Zohr natural gas field.
 Diplomatic relations between Egypt-Italy became strained after the murder of Regeni, the Italian ambassador to Egypt was withdrawn, but a new ambassador was appointed a year later.
 Relations between Italy and Egypt began to normalise again, and in 2020 prime minister Giuseppe Conte approved the sale of two frigates built by Fincantieri.
 This is said to be part of a larger potential weapons deal, believed to be worth between €9bn and €10bn and has been criticized by human rights groups.

 On 14 April 2021, a majority of the upper house Senate in Italy voted in favor of urging the government to grant Italian citizenship to Zaki for his release from the prison as he had been held for more than an year without a trial.
 Previous calls by Rome for the release of Zaki were rebuffed, pushing the Senate to suggest the government granting him citizenship to make the process easier.
 The vote was overwhelmingly welcomed by senate support of 208 to 0, with 33 abstentions.
 However, the decision is not finalized yet, as the deputy Foreign Minister Marina Sereni hinted that such a move could also result in making the situation counterproductive, with Zaki being an Egyptian citizen.

 After calls from Rome and other institutions towards Egypt, Zaki was released on 9 December 2021.
-The charges against him have not been dropped, however, and Zaki is set to attend a hearing on 6 April 2022.
+The charges against him have not been dropped, however, and Zaki was set to attend a hearing on 6 April 2022.
 His trial was then postponed multiple times.
 On 29 November 2022 the trial was postponed to 28 February 2023.